Ben Franklin Place

 Ben Franklin Place is a building complex in the Centrepointe area of Ottawa which houses the Centrepointe Branch of the Ottawa Public Library, the Centrepointe Theatre, and a satellite office for the City of Ottawa.
 It also includes an outdoor skating rink.
 Ben Franklin Place also houses an Ottawa By-Law Enforcement Office and the West Bureau of Investigations and Prevention for the Ottawa Fire Service.

-Built to house the former city of Nepean's city hall, the complex was named for the first mayor of Nepean, Ben Franklin.
+Built to house the former city of Nepean's city hall, the complex was named for the longest-serving mayor of Nepean, Ben Franklin.

 The Royal Canadian Legion, Bells Corners Branch and the City of Nepean dedicated a granite War Memorial obelisk on Sunday, September 20, 1992 to those who made the supreme sacrifice, in many world conflicts.

-The building also houses the offices for the city councillor for College Ward, currently Rick Chiarelli.
+The building also houses the offices for the city councillor for College Ward, currently Laine Johnson.